tudo-math-ls3/FeatFlow2/benchmark/readme.txt

            where "./data/apps_cc2d/master.dat" comes from the
            "datfile  =" parameter associated to "CC2D_001".

-       -> During the execution, the environment variable $LOGFILE points to a unique directory that must receive logfiles.
+       -> During the execution, the environment variable $LOGDIR points to a unique directory that must receive logfiles.
-          A file named
-            "$LOGDIR/benchmarkresultfile"
+          The environment variable $RESULTFILE defines the name of the benchmark log file where the application must write log data to, which is later compared to reference results.
-          must be manually created by the application containing deterministic values associated to this test case (on the current architecture with the current build ID).
-The file must contain exactly those results that should be compared to reference results.
+          So, the application has to write all crucial, deterministic values associated to this test case (on the current architecture with the current build ID) to a file named "$LOGDIR/$RESULTFILE" ( = "$LOGDIR/benchmarkresultfile" )

-       -> The content of the result file "$LOGDIR/benchmarkresultfile"
+       -> The content of the result file "$LOGDIR/$RESULTFILE"
           is appended to the file
-            "$LOGDIR/benchmarkresultfile.all-level".
+            "$LOGDIR/$RESULTFILE.all-level".
           After looping over all refinement levels given in $MGLEVELS the resulting file is stored to the result directory and
           named: